nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: How `reminder` executes

-**Alternative 1 (current choice)** : provide an integer as an input argument
+* **Alternative 1 (current choice)** : Provide an integer as an input argument
-* Pros: Faster to type as compared to date in a particular format.
+    * **Pros**: Faster to type as compared to date in a particular format.
-* Cons: More cases to consider when parsing the command.
+    * **Cons**: More cases to consider when parsing the command.

-**Alternative 2** : provide a date in the format of YYYY-MM-DD as input
+* **Alternative 2** : Provide a date in the format of YYYY-MM-DD as input
-* Pros: Easier to compare between items as the input date can be used to create an `expiryDate` object which can be used to compare with all the items' expiry dates.
+    * **Pros**: Easier to compare between items as the input date can be used to create an `expiryDate` object which can be used to compare with all the items' expiry dates.
-* Cons: When the user wants to find items that are already expired, it is easier to key in a number then to find a particular date and key it in.
+    * **Cons**: When the user wants to find items that are already expired, it is easier to key in a number then to find a particular date and key it in.
 This is more taxing on the user.

 ### Sort Feature `sort`